 SLC, MLC, and TLC memory

 2-bit MLC memory is currently the most popular kind used in consumer SSDs.
 Each cell holds two values, with four binary states (00, 01, 10 and 11), so the cell needs to be sensitive to four voltages.
-The same amount of flash memory provides double the amount of space, so less is needed and the SSD is more affordable.
+The same amount of flash memory provides double the amount of space as SLC, so less is needed and the SSD is more affordable.

 3-bit TLC memory goes even further, with three values per cell.
 Now each cell has to hold eight binary states (corresponding to 000, 001, 010, 011, 100, 101, 110, and 111), and performance and endurance begins to really suffer as there are eight distinct voltages that represent data.
-A TLC cell will be erased more often, and therefore wears out quicker.
-And since it needs to hold eight voltage values, reading them reliably requires more precision, and wear and tear reduces the number of write cycles.
+Since each cell needs to differentiate between eight voltage values, reading them reliably requires more precision, and wear and tear reduces the number of write cycles.
 The plus side is you get even more capacity from the same amount of flash memory, resulting in even cheaper SSDs, which is something everyone wants.

 Sequential Transfer Speeds

-Whenever you read about an SSD, or look at a review, the first figure you’ll usually see is a headline-grabbing transfer rate.
-Read and write speeds up to around 500MB/sec, or even faster in the case of a PCI-Express SSD.
-These numbers always look really impressive.
-This will certainly be referring to sequential file transfer rates, which means the speed a storage device can read or write a file if all the blocks are laid out one after the other and caching and other advantages are at their peak.
+Whenever you read about an SSD or look at a review, the first figure you’ll usually see is a headline-grabbing transfer rate.
+Imagine read and write speeds up to 550MB/sec, or even faster in the case of PCIe SSDs.
+These numbers always look really impressive, and it typically represents the best-case performance you'll see from a drive.
+It usually means doing large sequential file transfers, which means all the blocks are laid out one after the other and caching and other advantages are at their peak.

-In the real world, most software applications deal with both large and small files, while at times, a program might be waiting for input before it carries on, so you’ll never be getting the maximum sequential speed of your SSD all the time.
-You might see these speeds when writing a large 10GB movie file, but things will be a lot slower when copying a folder full of 10,000 jpeg images, or HTML documents.
+In the real world, most software applications deal with both large and small files, and at times a program might be waiting for input before it carries on, so you’ll rarely get the maximum sequential speed of your SSD.
+You might see these speeds when reading or writing a large 10GB movie file, but things will be a lot slower when copying a folder full of 10,000 jpeg images, HTML documents, or even a game directory.
 These smaller files could be spread all over the disk, and will be slower to transfer.

 In the case of a hard disk, that entails moving the disk head over the correct position on the platter, which adds a really long delay.
 SSDs are far quicker to do this, which is where the real improvement in overall responsiveness comes from.

-To further complicate things, some SSDs handle uncompressed data much faster than compressed data.
+To further complicate things, some SSDs handle uncompressed data much better than compressed data.
 Specifically, there has been a big difference in performance with these two types of data with SSDs that use older SandForce controllers.
 If there’s a difference, the faster speeds when dealing with uncompressed data are the ones that are quoted.
-Therefore, although faster sequential speeds are always better to see, it’s best not to judge an SSD on these figures alone, as you’ll never get these speeds all the time.
+Therefore, although faster sequential speeds are always nice to see, it’s best not to judge an SSD on these figures alone, as you won't see these speeds all the time.

 IOPS is another term that is often used in relation to performance of storage products, usually quoted with SSD specifications, but its direct application to real-world use isn’t simple.
 Put simply, IOPS means input-output operations per second.
 The more a device can manage, the faster it is.
 Except, not all IO operations are the same.
 Reading a tiny 512-byte text file isn’t the same thing as writing a 256KB block from a 10GB movie.